Alfianzyh/music4lyfe/README.md

 # 🎵 Music4Lyfe - Music Streaming Landing Page

-**Music4Lyfe** is a modern landing page for a music streaming platform, built using **HTML**, **Tailwind CSS**, and **JavaScript**.
+**Music4Lyfe** is a modern landing page for a music streaming platform, built using **React**, **Tailwind CSS**, and **JavaScript**.
 This website is designed with an aesthetic and futuristic look, fully responsive to deliver the best user experience across all devices.

 🔗 Live Demo: [https://music4lyfe.vercel.app](https://music4lyfe.vercel.app)